flaturtha/64-testaments/madness-of-krill/madness_v2.md

 My eyes fluttered open.
 Colonel Krill was kneeling in front of me, holding the snifter of brandy to my lips.

 “Drink this,” he said.
 “It will revive you.
-Then we have work to do, my boy.”
+Then we must go to your mother.
+She may be in danger from this mad priest.”

 I sputtered and coughed, the liquor burning my throat.

+*Now she is my mother?*

 I pushed him away.
 I pushed myself back, away from the madman in front of me.
 Away from his lies.